Harry Potter (film series): Scripts

 Steve Kloves wrote the screenplays for all but the fifth film, which was penned by Michael Goldenberg.
 Kloves had direct assistance from J.K.
 Rowling, though she allowed him what he described as "tremendous elbow room".
 Rowling asked Kloves to remain faithful to the spirit of the books; thus, the plot and tone of each film and its corresponding book are virtually the same, albeit with some changes and omissions for purposes of cinematic style, time, and budget constraints.
-Michael Goldenberg also received input from Rowling during his adaptation of the fifth novel; Goldenberg was originally considered to adapt the first novel before the studio chose Kloves.
+Goldenberg also received input from Rowling during his adaptation of the fifth novel; Goldenberg was originally considered to adapt the first novel before the studio chose Kloves.

-In a 2010 interview, David Heyman briefly explained the book-to-film transition.
+In a 2010 interview, Heyman briefly explained the book-to-film transition.
 He commented on Rowling's involvement in the series, stating that she understood that "books and films are different" and was "the best support" a producer could have.
 Rowling had overall approval on the scripts, which were viewed and discussed by the director and the producers.
 Heyman also said that Kloves was the "key voice" in the process of adapting the novels and that certain aspects from the books needed to have been excluded from the scripts due to the filmmakers' decision to keep the main focus on Harry's journey as a character, which would ultimately give the films a defined structure.
 Heyman mentioned that some fans "don't necessarily understand the adaptation process" and that the filmmakers would have loved to "have everything" from the books in the films but noted that it was not possible since they had "neither time nor cinematic structure" to do so.
 He finished by saying that adapting a novel to the screen is "a really considered process".

 Because the films were being made as the novels were being published, the filmmakers had no idea of the story's outcome until the release of the final novel in 2007.
 Kloves spoke of his relationship with Rowling when adapting the novels by saying, "The thing is about Jo, which is remarkable for someone who had no experience with the filmmaking process, was her intuition.
 We had a conversation the very first day I met her where she said, 'I know the movies can't be the books ... because I know what's coming and it's impossible to fully dramatise on screen what I'm going to write.
 But I just ask you to be true to the characters; that's all I care about.'"
 Kloves also said, "I don't know what compelled me to say this [to Rowling], but I said, 'I've just got to warn you my favourite character is not Harry.
 My favourite character is Hermione.'
 And I think for some weird reason, from that moment on, she sort of trusted me."